georgy7/catframes/README.md

 Catframes
 =========

-A script that concatenates frames.
-FFmpeg wrapper.
+It concatenates frames.

 With this software, you can, for example,

 * create a timelapse video,
 * turn an animation rendered in a PNG sequence into a video,
+* compress your selfies,
-* or compress a sequence of frames from a surveillance camera using a video codec.
+* compress a sequence of frames from CCTV.

-The script simply accepts folders with JPEG and PNG files as input and outputs MP4 or WebM.
+The script takes folders with JPEG, PNG, QOI and PCX files as input and outputs MP4 or WebM.

+It has GUI: `catmanager`!

 Installation
 ------------